 Then, ask yourself if you see Christ’s example reflected in the service by folks insisting that women not speak.

-And if you observe Easter this Sunday but your church still restricts women from speaking, please ask yourself why, and remember there is no verse in which God asks us to observe Easter.
+And if you observe Easter but your church still restricts women from speaking, please ask yourself why, and remember there is no verse in which God asks us to observe Easter.
 But there are many in which God asks women to speak to, teach, and have authority over men, in an assembly and elsewhere.

 It is way past time for this prohibition on women speaking in the assembly to end.